 Geodatabase files and proprietary data collection tools can be used to collect critical asset information, which then can be integrated with current or future Enterprise Asset Management Systems (EAMS).
 Burns & McDonnell has provided this type of support to major airports in establishing baselines for existing assets, including the documentation of nameplate information, equipment age, remaining service life, conditions, risk effect and O&M practices.
 Using this information, along with deferred maintenance and replacement costs, recommendations can be developed based on predetermined planning horizons for repairs and capital improvement programs as well as O&M plans.
 Issues identified and corresponding recommendations also can be used to generate work orders through the EAMS for tracking and completion by airport staff and/or service contractors.

-Nicholas Selvaggi and Chris Hotop, PE, LEED AP, are project managers in the Aviation Group at Burns & McDonnell.
+Chris Hotop, PE, LEED AP, is a project manager in the Aviation Group at Burns & McDonnell.

 To reduce risks in maintenance and operation of critical assets and systems, invest in gathering useful information through:

 - Documentation of record drawings

 - Surveys and walk-throughs